-Inheritance Act claims made under the Inheritance (Provision For Family and Dependants) Act 1975
+Inheritance Act claims made under the Inheritance (Provision For Family and Dependants) Act 1975 and the dangers of delay

 We are often asked if there is anything that can be done if a will (or the Intestacy rules) fail to make adequate financial provision for a dependant or close family member.

 Generally speaking, everyone is free to dispose of their assets as they want to.
 This means we have freedom to choose who we want to benefit from our estate when we pass away.
 However, the law does provide protection for certain classes of people who should be entitled to receive financial provision from a deceased’s estate.
 This protection comes in the shape of the Inheritance (Provision for Family and Dependants) Act 1975.
-Inheritance Act claims can be made against the estate, which if successful will override the terms of any will.

 Who is entitled to make an Inheritance Act claim?

-The Inheritance (Provision for Family and Dependants) Act 1975 is there to help spouses, children, civil partners, cohabitees and other surviving dependants who have been left to cope without sufficient money to enable them to get by.
+The Inheritance (Provision for Family and Dependants) Act 1975 is there to help spouses, children, civil partners, cohabitees, and other surviving dependants who have been left to cope without sufficient money to enable them to get by.
 If a will (or the intestacy rules) fails to make ‘reasonable financial provision’ and you fall into one of the categories of claimant, then you may be able to make an Inheritance Act claim.

 What does the court take into account?

-When dealing with an Inheritance Act claim, the court will take into account the applicant’s needs and resources and consider these against what would be reasonable for their maintenance.
+When dealing with an Inheritance Act claim, the court will take into account the applicant’s needs and resources, and consider these against what would be reasonable for their maintenance.
 Section 3 of the Inheritance Act sets out a range of factors that have to be taken into consideration.

-However, Inheritance Act claims by spouses and civil partners are different as the court will look beyond what is necessary purely for maintenance and will take a number of other factors into consideration such as:
+However, Inheritance Act claims by spouses and civil partners are different, as the court will look beyond what is necessary purely for maintenance and will take a number of other factors into consideration such as:

 - The age of the person making the Inheritance Act claim